 2. The same comments apply to the derelict (burnt out) building which has stood in West Parade, opposite the Sky Tower, for many years.

 3. A skating rink would be very welcome, and especially an ice skating rink.
 At present, Rhyl kids have to go to a Flintshire council rink on Deeside.
 This is too far and therefore too expensive a journey for the poorer families in the town centre and west end.
-A central location such as in the Queens/Savoy redevelopment site in West Parade would be ideal.
+A central location such as the Queens Market site in West Parade would be ideal.

 4. Houses of Multiple Occupation (HMOs) should be replaced by homes to buy under a shared ownership scheme.
-This was proposed some years ago by the residents’ own Community Property Association.
+This was proposed some years ago by Rhyl West Community Property Association.
 The scheme, which involved no element of renting, gave the community a controlling interest in the property to prevent it from being taken by a landlord or sub-let.

 In addition, residents expressed enthusiasm for clearing spaces wherever possible, planting trees and improving street lighting.
-Thorough restoration of the town hall was suggested, and there was a call for some landscaping around the Registry Office in Marsh Road.
+Restoration of the Town Hall was suggested, and there was a call for some landscaping around the Registry Office in Marsh Road.